 Sometimes I get so busy doing things that I forget to eat breakfast and/or lunch.
 I know, I shouldn’t do that, but I do.
-I’ve tried various power or energy bars, but I find them too sweet, lacking in flavor, or really just not very healthy.
-So I make my own.
+I’ve tried various power or energy bars, but I found them to be too sweet, lacking in flavor, or really just not very healthy.
+So I made my own.

 Indian Coriander Energy Bars